CamiloSotoC/opertationquasarfire/README.md

 satellite.satoY=100
 ```
 ## 💻 Executing program
-To run the application run the following command in the root of the project `mvn spring-boot:run`6
+To run the application run the following command in the root of the project `mvn spring-boot:run`.

 ## 💁‍♀️ How to Use the  API
 ### 🟢 Endpoint 1